-New rabies vaccine could reduce cost, riskFebruary 21st, 2013 by April Reese Sorrow in Diseases, Conditions, Syndromes /
+New rabies vaccine could reduce cost, riskFebruary 21, 2013 by April Reese Sorrow in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Researchers at the University of Georgia used a common dog disease-canine parainfluenza-to build a new vaccine to protect humans and animals from the rabies virus.
 Developers hope the new treatment will reduce costs and increase accessibility to a vaccine for a disease that currently kills 55,000 people a year.